yuki24/pushing/README.md

 ## Error Handling

 Like ActionMailer, you can use the `rescue_from` hook to handle exceptions.
-A typical use-case would be to handle a **BadDeviceToken** response from APNs or a Timeout response from FCM.
+A common use-case would be to handle a **'BadDeviceToken'** response from APNs or a response with a **'Retry-After'** header from FCM.

-**Handling a BadDeviceToken response from APNs**:
+**Handling a 'BadDeviceToken' response from APNs**:

 ```ruby
 class ApplicationNotifier < Pushing::Base